 The oil and gas industry can present rugged and challenging environments to work in.
 Often locating, detecting and surveying often prove to be cost-prohibitive and inefficient because of shutdowns and with safety being the utmost priority for oil and gas ventures.

 A conventional survey will be done on perhaps a 10m x 10m grid, whereas the drone data produces a grid of 100s of points per square meter.
 In addition, this data is captured in a fraction of the time when compared to traditional surveys.
 Typically, 20-30min of flight time equates to roughly weeks forth of traditional methods.
 One can easily survey 1000ha per day using a single drone.

 Offshore oil rigs and platforms can easily be surveyed and inspected safely with drone technology without the need to stop production.

 Or in the case of corridor surveys, great distances of up to 65km can be covered in one flight of around one hour.
 This is particularly useful for road surveys, pipeline inspections, power line inspections and many more.

 4 Industrial Uses of Drones in industrial plants

 Surveys of dangerous and/or compromised areas can easily and safely be surveyed with drones without stopping production.

-Figure 9: Hi resolution orthophoto of plant area for planning
+Figure 9: Hi-resolution orthophoto of the plant area for planning

 Orthophotos are a great way of progress monitoring and reporting.